What to Know Before Making a Career Change at 40

 If you are planning to retire, as many people do, at 65, you still have 25 years of work in your future.
 Even if it takes you a couple of years to prepare for a different occupation, you will have over two decades left to spend a satisfying career, if all goes as planned.
 And if due to financial needs, you have to work until you are over 65, you will be thankful to be doing something you enjoy.

-A career change will affect your life, health, and relationships, probably for the better.
+A career change will affect your life, health, and relationships.
 Not only is being in the wrong career stressful, deciding whether to make the transition can be overwhelming.
 Once you figure out what you are going to do, it will probably come as a great relief.

 What Makes It Difficult?